AA25/simpleChatClient/README.md

+*Quick assignment from our 'Parallel & Distributed Systems' module*

 # simpleChatClient

 Implement a simple chat client which transmits user messages to a multicast address and receives messages sent from other clients on other machines sent to the same